 Managing Risk

 Employers are required to maintain a physically and psychologically healthy and safe workplace.
-Identifying, assessing and controlling hazards is the foundation of workplace health and safety, as required by the Workers Compensation Act and Occupational Helath and Safety Regulations.
+Identifying, assessing and controlling hazards is the foundation of workplace health and safety, as required by the Workers Compensation Act and Occupational Health and Safety Regulations.

 Managing Risk Steps